diver-down/dir_checksum/README.md

 # Checksum Tracker
+Ever had a file silently corrupt and propagate to backup?
+It's a horrible feeling, no matter the scope... and even worse when the data genuinely mattered.
+This phenomenon is known as *bit-rot* and affects everything from HDDs to SSDs, and even data in non-ECC RAM.
+Checksumming prevents it — well, more specifically, checksumming detects nearly all bit-rot and can either fix the issue or warn the user so they can manually restore.

-Ever had a file silently corrupt and propagate to back up?
-Checksumming prevents that.
-Checksum Tracker (`checksum-tracker.sh`) is a directory verification bash shell script used to compute a recursive directory (folder) checksum and output change information each time it is ran.
+**Checksum Tracker** (`checksum-tracker.sh`) is a directory verification bash shell script used to compute a recursive directory (folder) checksum, and output change information each time it is ran.
+In essence; it does the thing (Zhu Li)

 Instead of running automatically and at a block-level (like BTRFS, ZFS, etc), this utility is ran manually at the file-level.
 This allows protection of assets in environments that must be portable and compatible with OSs that don't support checksumming filesystems, as well as gives a way to quickly audit shared volumes for visibility on team member changes and updates.
+It's also a great way to verify external drives and backup stores before pulling/copying/restoring files.

 ---